MagicFoxGames/DotStrike-translation/README.md

 If you are editing an existing localization file, open it and click on the pencil icon.
 If you hover over it, the prompt "Edit this file" will appear.
 Make edits.
 Go down to the very bottom of the page and click on the "Commit changes" button.

+#### Creating a new localization file for another language

+To do this, you need to create a copy of the `template.json` file.

+Steps:
+1. You need to open the `template.json` file.
+2. Copy content.
+3. Create next to this file a new file.
+The file name must contain the language name.
+Example `ukranian.json`.
+4. Paste copied content.
+5. Edit and save using the "Commit changes" button.

 ## If you are ready to submit the changes to us